 The way the numbers are presented in a quote is vital and should be carefully considered.
 An experienced and reliable contractor will ensure that the information is clear and organized on a document.
 In case you feel that the quote does not include every aspect of the project, you should ask for a revised version of the quote before agreeing to work with the contractor.

 Like with most types of quotes, you will get lower and higher quotes from different contractors.
-A 2,500 square foot home may cost anywhere from $5,000 to $45,000 to have new siding installed, depending on which material you choose to use.
+A 2,500-square-foot home may cost anywhere from $5,000 to $45,000 to have new siding installed, depending on which material you choose to use.
 As the cost can greatly vary from material to material, you should also be prepared to see greatly varying quotes.
 It is recommended to do your own due diligence when it comes to choosing the best material for your project.
 Ensure you perform thorough research on your own before selecting the material that best reflects your needs and wishes.
-Some things to consider when considering material options are the cost, durability, insulation and difficulty to install as these will all be contributors to the quotes you are given.
+Some things to consider when considering material options are the cost, durability, insulation, and difficulty to install as these will all be contributors to the quotes you are given.

 Vinyl siding is considered one of the cheaper siding options and is usually priced between $2 and $7 per square foot.
 Brick siding is also a popular siding option that is slightly more expensive at around $8 to $10 per square foot.
-On the other end of the spectrum is natural stone, an expensive siding material price at around $50 per square foot.
+On the other end of the spectrum is natural stone, an expensive siding material priced at around $50 per square foot.
 Vinyl is the easiest to install of these options, thus, resulting in lower quotes in most cases.
 However, the other two mentioned options require a bit more time and effort to install, thus, costing homeowners more.

 In case you come across an unusually low bid, this should be a red flag as it is likely to be a scam.
 On the other hand, exceptionally high bids may be concerning as well.
 It is important to know how a contractor came to the quote they provided, and you should be able to ask them this.